MonChiSub/TheWarWithin-TSM_Group_Setup/README.md

 TSM4 Group Setup made by MonChiSub#0001
 Setup is used by streamer [StudenAlbatroz](https://www.twitch.tv/studenalbatroz), due to popular request, I have published my setup for the whole community to use for free.

+If you have issues while importing, do a "/reload" or "/console reloadui()".
+Check if the group that caused the error was added properly.

 > 01/02/2022 Changes
 > - Removed single export file due to the export being too big and causing errors.
 > - Added individual group exports, due to TSM4 Errors